Explore

 Emergency Ordinance

-A motion was made by Council Member Kelly, seconded by Council Member Bishop, that this Emergency Ordinance be approved.
+A motion was made by Council Member Harsh, seconded by Council Member Conwell, that this Emergency Ordinance be approved.
 The motion carried by the following vote:

 Attachments